-113 Calpine Corp. et al., 163 FERC ¶ 61,236 (June 29, 2018) ("June 29, 2018 Order"), clarif. and/or reh'g requested.
+&lt;sup>115 Calpine Corp. et al., 163 FERC ¶ 61,236 (June 29, 2018) ("June 29, 2018 Order"), clarif. and/or reh'g requested.

-The PJM Order addressed two separate, but related proceedings.
+&lt;sup>116 The PJM Order addressed two separate, but related proceedings.
 The first, EL16-49, was initiated by a complaint originally filed by Calpine, joined by additional generation entities ("Calpine Complaint") on March 21, 2016, and later amended on January 9, 2017.
 The Calpine Complaint argued that PJM's MOPR was unjust and unreasonable because it did not address the impact of existing resources receiving out-of-market payments on the capacity market, and proposed interim tariff revisions that would extend the MOPR to a limited set of existing resources.
 The Calpine Complaint also requested the FERC to direct PJM to conduct a stakeholder process to develop and submit a long-term solution.
 The second proceeding was PJM's filing of its proposed revisions to its Tariff, pursuant to section 205 of the FPA in ER18-1314 ("PJM Filing").
 The PJM Filing consisted of two alternate proposals designed to address the price impacts of state out-of-market support for certain resources.
-The first approach, preferred by PJM but not supported by its stakeholders, consisted of a two-stage annual auction, with capacity commitments first determined in stage one of the auction and the clearing price set separately in stage two ("Capacity Repricing").
-The second alternative approach, proposed in the event that the FERC determined that Capacity Repricing was unjust and unreasonable, would have revised PJM's MOPR to mitigate capacity offers from both new and existing resources, subject to certain proposed exemptions ("MOPR-Ex").
+The first approach, preferred by PJM but not supported by its stakeholders, consisted of a two-stage capacity market administered by [PJM] have become untenably threatened by out-of-market payments provided or required by certain states for the purpose of supporting the entry or continued operation of preferred generation resources," the PJM Order determined that the PJM Tariff is currently unjust and unreasonable, rejected PJM's Section 205 Filing, granted in part Calpine's Complaint, and established a paper hearing to resolve the "price-suppressive" effects of out-of-market support for certain resources.
+Commissioners LaFleur and Glick both dissented, and Commissioner Powelson wrote a separate concurrence.